 Installing and Configuring PASW

 This topic describes how to install and configure the Pivotal Application Service for Windows (PASW) tile.
-The PASW tile installs Windows cells in your Pivotal Cloud Foundry (PCF) deployment.
+The PASW tile installs Windows Diego Cells in your Pivotal Cloud Foundry (PCF) deployment.

-Note: Only disable SSL certificate verification for development and testing environments.
-Do not select Disable SSL certificate verification for this environment for production environments.
+Note: Only disable SSL certificate verification for development and testing environments that use a placeholder or dummy certificate.
+Do not disable SSL certificate verification for production environments.

-Download the Pivotal Application Service for Windows product file from the product page of Pivotal Network.
+Download the Pivotal Application Service for Windows product file from Pivotal Network.

-From the same Pivotal Network page, download the Windows FS Injector tool for your workstation OS.
-The Injector tool,
+Within Pivotal Application Service for Windows, download the Windows FS Injector tool for your workstation OS.

 winfs-injector, is an executable binary that adds the Windows Server container base image into the product file.
 This step requires internet access and can take up to 20 minutes.